 The Board is supported by Andy May, a partner in the firm of Barnes Roffe LLP.
-Andy attends meetings of the Group's Board and oversees its accounting and finance functions.
+Andy attends meetings of the Group's Board in an advisory-only capacity and also assists the Board in overseeing the Group's accounting and finance functions.